 Water makes up a large part of the human body, accounting for 55%-60% of an adult’s total weight.
 The hydrating liquid serves many vital functions within the body.
 Because water is such an essential part of our health, our bodies are in a constant push-pull to keep it balanced.
-These fluctuations can have a notable impact on body weight.
+These fluctuations can have a notable impact on body and water weight gain.

-Certain people, mostly athletes like bodybuilders, powerlifters and wrestlers, use these fluctuations to their advantage to reach a certain body weight.
-By manipulating their water intake, they can shed a significant amount of weight to qualify for competitions.
+Certain people, mostly athletes like bodybuilders, powerlifters, and wrestlers, use these fluctuations to their advantage to reach a certain body weight.
+By manipulating their water and salt intake amount, they can shed a significant amount of weight to qualify for competitions.

-Learn more about water-cutting diets, how to lose water weight, how water affects your body and how to rehydrate when it’s over.
+Learn more about water-cutting diets, how to lose water weight, how losing water weight affects your body, and how to rehydrate when it’s over.

 Weight cutting is a way to quickly lose water weight by dehydrating the body.
 When done correctly, water cutting is a safe way for athletes to meet weight goals without compromising performance.

-Surprisingly, to dehydrate the body, you first have to overhydrate it by filling it with plenty of fluid.
+Surprisingly, to dehydrate the body and retain water, you first have to overhydrate it by filling it with plenty of fluid.
 This is a process known as water loading.

 What Is Water Loading?